Learn to Play I: Ice Mice

 Brookline Youth Hockey offers play on travel teams from Mite through Midget level.
 Teams compete in the Valley Hockey League

 .
-Games take place usually once or twice per week; practices take place approximately three times per week.
+Games take place usually once or twice per weekend; practices take place approximately twice a week.
 Midget/U18 Girls season is fall term only.
+The typical season runs from Sept-early April

 All players must try out to participate in travel teams and must make a commitment to attend games and practices.
 Mite, Squirt, and Pee Wee level players who are not assigned to travel teams may play in the instructional program.